-How to make a colorful melted bead suncatcher mobile from plastic pony beads.
-This is such a fun craft to do with kids & makes a great decoration or gift!
+How to make a colorful melted bead suncatcher mobile.
+Fun and easy to do with kids and makes a lovely gift!

-This has been such a fun and popular crafty activity in our house.
+We have made many different kinds of melted bead suncatchers over the years.
+This has been such a fun and popular crafty activity in our homes.

 - Translucent plastic pony beads

 - Metal baking dishes, including a pie pan

 - Arrange beads within cookie cutters